It Happened on Medium: The First 10 Years

 Medium launches publicly, ending the closed beta and welcoming anyone to write.
 Thousands begin publishing.
 We work on core features like story collections (which will evolve into publications), recommends, and private notes.
 The Atlantic wonders what we are.

-- An open letter by Jack Dire about a terrible burrito is one of Medium’s first viral articles.
+- An open letter by Jack Dire about a terrible burrito becomes one of Medium’s first viral articles.

 - “I, Racist,” a widely-read sermon by John Metta, garners thousands of responses and sparks a conversation about racism in America.